As Hurricane Ophelia hit Ireland, its path of destruction was seen across Limerick city and county.

-Preparations had been underway in the city and county since Sunday afternoon when Met Éireann announced that Limerick had been upgraded to a Status Red weather warning ahead of the arrival of the Category 3 storm which hit early Monday morning.
+Preparations were underway across the region since Sunday afternoon when Met Éireann announced that Limerick had been upgraded to a Status Red weather warning ahead of the arrival of the Category 3 storm, which hit in the early hours of on Monday.
 The weather alert remained in force until 1am on Tuesday, October 17.

-Following the decision to close all schools and colleges, many businesses closed Monday to ensure the safety of their employees and customers.
+Following the decision to close all schools and colleges, many businesses also closed on Monday to ensure the safety of their employees and customers.

 University Hospital Limerick cancelled all outpatient appointments, day surgeries and elective procedures.

-The Council have been working tirelessly since this morning to remove fallen trees and branches and to clear other debris from the roads across the city and county.
+The Council has been working tirelessly since this morning to remove fallen trees and branches and to clear other debris from the roads across the city and county.

-Repairs were also underway this morning at Ballinacurra Gardens and Wood are, Castleconnell to fix burst water pipes as a result.
+Repairs were also underway this morning at Ballinacurra Gardens and Castleconnell to fix burst water pipes as a result.

 90 percent of roads are due to be cleared by this evening – Tuesday, October 17 – with the remainder of the clean-up taking place on Wednesday and over the coming days.